Higher Arsenic and Mercury Levels

 HOW TO PROTECT YOURSELF

-In the meantime, if you’re a concerned, check out our post, “The Lowdown on Arsenic in Rice”, which offers guidance on reducing arsenic (not mercury) exposure through proper preparation and cooking methods, as well as by choosing particular types of rice and rice grown in particular regions that tend to be naturally lower in arsenic.
+In the meantime, if you’re concerned, check out our post, “The Lowdown on Arsenic in Rice,” which offers guidance on reducing arsenic (not mercury) exposure through proper preparation and cooking methods, as well as by choosing particular types of rice and rice grown in particular regions that tend to be naturally lower in arsenic.

-Oats are gluten-free but can be subject to cross-contamination from wheat either in the field or in processing, so be sure to look for certified gluten-free oats.
+Oats are gluten-free but can be subject to cross-contamination from wheat in the field or in processing, so be sure to look for certified gluten-free oats.

 Want more of Plant-Based Cooking?